 Mexico will be without three of its European-based stars -- Carlos Salcido, Ricardo Osorio and Pavel Pardo -- and Jared

 Coach Hugo Sanchez is under intense criticism from the press in both Mexico and the United States.
 La Jornada said the

 Tri's loss in the final was a personal failure for the controversial Sanchez, who lobbied long and hard for the job and set as one of the team's goals to win the Gold Cup.
 The Los Angeles-based

 La Opinion referred the national team's situation after the loss in Chicago as "grave."

 Sanchez had been a long-time critic of Argentine Ricardo Lavolpe, who had beaten him out for Mexico's coaching job in the 2003-06 cycle, and the Mexican press painted the national team as being divided into two

 camps: "Lavolpistas" (those faithful to Lavolpe) and "Huguistas" (those who support Sanchez).

 Lavolpe -- who returned to Argentina, where he is coaching at Velez Sarsfield after bombing at

 "He always said he understood the Mexican soccer environment," Lavolpe said of his successor, Sanchez.
 "Now he has to turn a

 blind eye, to be intelligent and work positively with his team."

 If Mexico doesn't reach the semifinals -- Sanchez's other stated goal for 2007 -- he could quickly be gone as national

 team coach but he pleaded for patience.

 "As a player, the same thing happened to me, I needed time to triumph in Europe and now it's the same, be patient," the former Atletico Madrid and

 Real Madrid star told reporters Tuesday.
 "If you have put up with others who aren't Mexican and who, in addition, have treated you badly, then I deserve a bit more."

 to get a dig in at the Argentine Lavolpe.

 In Wednesday's Group B opener in Puerto Ordaz, Chile meets Ecuador.

-Mexico -- Sanchez, Castro, Marquez, Magallon, Morales, Torrado, Correa, Lozano, Blanco, Castillo,
+Mexico -- Sanchez, Castro, Marquez, Magallon, Morales, Torrado, Correa, Lozano, Blanco, Castillo, Bautista.

 Ecuador -- Elizaga, de la Cruz, Hurtado,

-Chile -- Bravo, Riffo, Contreras, Vargas, Fierro, Sanhueza, Melendez, Gonzalez, Valdivia,
+Chile -- Bravo, Riffo, Contreras, Vargas, Fierro, Sanhueza, Melendez, Gonzalez,